 RICHFIELD SPRINGS COMMUNITY CENTER

 Offering after school, teen, and adult programs.
 Rental of facility for private parties and business meetings also available.
 Certified

 After School Program: K- 6th graders offering physical activity, educational enrichment, healthy snacks, and homework help.

 Summer Program offered.
 Stories Come Alive: Fridays at 11:00am offering children birth to 5 years old and their caregivers a

 reading program presenting books and hands-on activities centered on a theme-based reading experience.
 Zone Youth Program:

 Fridays 7-10pm for 7th-12th graders offering theme nights, activities, monthly coffee house night, and social free time.
 Family Fun

 Night: Second Wednesday of the month 5:30-6:30pm providing a complimentary dinner and a fun family activity.
 SOUPer

-Seniors: Wednesdays 11:30am-1:30pm furnishing complimentary soup, age specific activities and social comradery.
+Seniors: Wednesdays 11:30am-1:30pm furnishing homemade soup and dessert at a nominal free-will offering, age specific activities and social comradery.